 In reality, almost any non perishable items you can think of could go on a carnet.
 The exceptions are perishable, or consumable goods, items which will be altered, such as through repair, or where alternatives schemes are being used for duty refunds.

 The System In Practise

-The ATA carnet system is well established across the globe and within the EU, you are unlikely to see local issues.
-Customs authorities are well versed in their use and not given to unwanted intervention.
+The ATA carnet system is well established across the globe and within the EU, you are unlikely to meet local issues.
+EU customs authorities should not present any barriers.

 An EU ATA carnet will normally be valid for 12 months.
 In line with the EU Customs Code, replacing a lost carnet, or renewal (before expiry) are both possible, you need to liaise with your carnet supplier and the local customs authority.

 As with all aspects of carnets, professional advice will help, although they are not complex to use.
 Accurate preparation is the key, along with understanding individual needs on the goods you are taking and your itinerary.

 Alteration of goods beyond normal wear and tear is not allowed, the standard guarantee requirements apply and licences for restricted items are still needed.
 In essence, an EU ATA carnet works as the system was meant to.

 The core purpose of ATA carnets is to facilitate trade, through easier border passages, reduced cost and red tape.
 Being able to use a carnet several times in the same 12 month validity period can also help, with the EU close by geographically.

 A particular advantage of an EU carnet is the ability to visit 27 adjacent countries, through open borders and with no further cost, or hassle.
 Admin, or delays are also reduced when you return to the UK.

 Freedom of action is important in businesses large, or small.
 Whilst leaving the EU has by nature produced a customs barrier, an ATA carnet will provide safe and straightforward passage for temporary exports.

 Our friendly team can supply an ATA carnet for the EU at short notice, or pre-planned.
 To order a carnet, or for any advice you need, please contact our support team.